Yasonna Laoly

-Yasonna Hamonangan Laoly (born 27 May 1953) is the current Minister of Law and Human Rights of Indonesia.
-He was a member of the North Sumatra regional legislature from 1999 to 2003, and of the People's Consultative Assembly from 2004 to 2014.
+Yasonna Hamonangan Laoly (born 27 May 1953) is the former Minister of Law and Human Rights of Indonesia, serving from 2019 to 2024.
+He was a member of the North Sumatra regional legislature from 1999 to 2003 and of the People's Consultative Assembly from 2004 to 2014.
 He is the first ethnic Nias to hold a cabinet position.
-He is one of the leaders in the central executive board of the Indonesian Democratic Party of Struggle.
+He is one of the leaders on the central executive board of the Indonesian Democratic Party of Struggle.

 Personal life

 Yasonna Laoly is of mixed Nias and Batak heritage.
 His father was Faogö’aro Laoly, a police officer and a native of the remote island of Nias.
 His father once traded frying oil from Medan to Nias due to the low salary of police officers.

 Before studying law at the University of North Sumatra, Yasonna was planning to become a priest.

-Yasonna is proud of his Nias heritage, and once wore traditional Nias war dress to an Indonesian independence parade.
+Yasonna is proud of his Nias heritage, and once wore a traditional Nias war dress to an Indonesian independence parade.
 His selection as a cabinet minister was greeted with enthusiasm by fellow ethnic Nias.

 Activism and political career

-As a college student, Yasonna became active with the local chapter of Indonesian Christian Students Union, and was also a founder of the Nias Students Association.
+As a college student, Yasonna became active with the local chapter of the Indonesian Christian Students Union and was also a founder of the Nias Students Association.

-After graduation, he worked as lawyer and later joined HKBP Nommensen University as lecturer in its newly established Faculty of Law.
+After graduation, he worked as a lawyer and later joined HKBP Nommensen University as a lecturer in its newly established Faculty of Law.
 From that position, he earned a scholarship to study law abroad, first at Virginia Commonwealth University and later for his doctorate at North Carolina State University.

-Following the fall of Suharto in 1998, Yasonna turned to politics, first as a member of North Sumatra Provincial Assembly and later of the People's Representative Council representing the Indonesian Democratic Party of Struggle (PDI-P) Following the 2014 election of fellow PDI-P member Joko Widodo as president, Laoly was selected as a member of Widodo's Working Cabinet.
+Following the fall of Suharto in 1998, Yasonna turned to politics, first as a member of the North Sumatra Provincial Assembly and later of the People's Representative Council representing the Indonesian Democratic Party of Struggle (PDI-P) Following the 2014 election of fellow PDI-P member Joko Widodo as president, Laoly was selected as a member of Widodo's Working Cabinet.